Joecstarr/joe-starr.com/content/speaking/research/comp_talk/index.md

 ---

+## Algebraic Tangle Trees

+To generate all possible algebraic tangles, we can generate all possible algebraic expressions on the trivial tangles.
+Equivalently, all full binary trees with $N$ leaves.
+Where the tree's internal nodes are labeled with combinations of $\vee$ and $+$ and leaves are labeled with all combinations of trivial tangles.

+These binary trees are called *Algebraic Tangle Trees*.

+{{% slides/citations %}}
+Alain Caudron.
+Classification des nœuds et des enlacements, volume 4 of Publications Math ́ematiques d'Orsay 82 [Mathematical Publications of Orsay 82].
+Universit ́e de ParisSud, D ́epartement de Mathe  ́matique, Orsay, 1982.
+{{% /slides/citations %}}
+{{% slides/citations %}}
+Connolly, Nicholas.
+Classification and Tabulation of 2-String Tangles: The Astronomy of Subtangle Decompositions.
+University of Iowa, 2021, https://doi.org/10.17077/etd.005978.
+{{% /slides/citations %}}

+---

+{{% slides/uncenter %}}

+{{< slides/centersvg src="/presentations/general/gen_mont_att.svg" >}}

+---

 We just need to take our lists of Montesinos and rational tangles and glue them together with $\circ$.

----

-# Into the future
 ---

 ## Algebraic